joakimsk/vibration-trigger/README.md

 - Find better connectors.
 - Choose more suitable components (trimpot, low power components, 3.3v etc).
 - Maybe do some calculations on power consumption.
+- Consider making the software for tracking, as well.